tjtharrison/gpush/README.md

 # gpush

 `gpush` is a command line utility for standardising commit messages using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-It is designed to be used in conjunction with [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) to automate the release of your python package based on commits that are made on a branch.
+It is designed to be used in conjunction with [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) to automate the release of your python package based on commits that are made on a branch when a PR is merged.

+## Signing commits

+`gpush` natively supports signing commits using GPG.
+To enable this, you will need to have GPG installed and configured on your machine.
+You can find instructions on how to do this [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/generating-a-new-gpg-key).

 # Installation